-Only holders of record of our common stock, par value \$0.00001 per share (our "Common Stock"), at the close of business on April 9, 2018, the record date for the Annual Meeting (the "Record Date"), are entitled to receive notice of the Annual Meeting and to vote at the Annual Meeting.
+Only holders of record of our common stock, par value \$0.00001 per share (our "Common Stock"), at the close of business on April 2, 2019, which is the Record Date, are entitled to receive notice of the Annual Meeting and to vote at the Annual Meeting.
 Our Common Stock constitutes the only class of securities entitled to vote at the Annual Meeting.